thakkarparth007/copilot-explorer/posts/copilot-internals.md

 [After 30s](../codeviz/templates/code-viz.html#m7017&pos=29:7) of either acceptance/rejection of a suggestion, copilot ["captures" a snapshot](../codeviz/templates/code-viz.html#m7017&pos=49:3) around the insertion point.
 In particular, the extension [invokes the prompt extraction](../codeviz/templates/code-viz.html#m7017&pos=84:5) mechanism to collect a "hypothetical prompt" that could've been used to make a suggestion at that point.
 It also captures a "hypothetical completion" by [capturing the code between insertion point and a "guessed" endpoint](../codeviz/templates/code-viz.html#m7017&pos=114:7), i.e., the point after which code irrelevant to the completion starts.
 I haven't really understood how it guesses this endpoint.
 As stated before, this happens both after [acceptance](../codeviz/templates/code-viz.html#m7017&pos=239:17) or [rejection](../codeviz/templates/code-viz.html#m7017&pos=156:9).

-My guess is that these snapshots can basically function as training data for further improving the model.
+My guess is that these snapshots basically function as training data for further improving the model.
 However, 30 seconds seems like a very short time for assuming that the code has "stabilized".
 But I guess that even if the 30 second timeout produces noisy data points, given that the telemetry includes the github repo corresponding to the user's project, Copilot folks can perhaps clean this relatively noisy data in an offline manner.
 All of this is just my speculation.

 Interestingly, the rejection telemetry collection isn't invoked from the Copilot Panel UI, [only the acceptance telemetry](../codeviz/templates/code-viz.html#m2990&pos=97:13) collection is.
 I think this is sensible.
 For inline completion UI, both acceptance and rejection telemetry is collected.